Alternatives

 - If temporary session credentials written into

-command manually to fetch new session credentials.
-There is no (automatic) way for AWS tools to triggeraws-mfa
+~/.aws/credentialsbybroamski/aws-mfaare expired, AWS tools will fail and you must invokeaws-mfacommand manually to fetch new session credentials.
+There is no (automatic) way for AWS tools to triggeraws-mfacommand.

 - You may use Yubikey, but it requires you to manually copy-paste the value from